 The Vertiflex Procedure Superion Indirect Decompression System is a cutting-edge, minimally invasive treatment for lumbar spinal stenosis.

-Many Pacific Sports and Spine patients find their spinal stenosis symptoms improve using conservative treatments like physical therapy, medication, and spinal injections.
+Many Pacific Sports & Spine patients find their spinal stenosis symptoms improve using conservative treatments like physical therapy, medication, and spinal injections.
 For others, these approaches fail to achieve much improvement, which is where Vertiflex comes in.

 Spinal stenosis can develop as a result of changes in your spine that lead to a narrowing of your spinal canal.
 Possible causes of spinal stenosis include: